 Greetings from the Meridian Park Library Media Center!

-Welcome to the 2017 – 2018 school year in the Meridian Park Library!
+Welcome to the 2018 – 2019 school year in the Meridian Park Library!
 With over 750 students this year, we are going to busy reading, checking out many fabulous books, and learning how to access and use information in the 21st century!
 As a matter of fact, 31 classes will visit the library every week!
 With so many classes, we have two librarians this year.
-I am so excited to welcome Maggie Cramer as the kindergarten librarian this year.
-Mrs. Cramer comes to Shoreline from the Edmonds School District, and has a great deal of experience designing and implementing curriculum for all elementary-age students, as well as a love of reading and children’s literature.
-Mr. Mike returns as our library technician extraordinaire.
-I am entering my fourteenth year in the library, and my thirty-second year in education overall.
+I am so excited to have Maggie Cramer as the kindergarten librarian this year.
+Mrs. Cramer has a great love of reading and children’s literature.

 Nitty Gritty Information